jianing-sun/BLE-Android/README.md

 Some source code credit to @j4velin and [EazeGraphLibrary](https://github.com/blackfizz/EazeGraph).

 **Each app is associated with a pdf or markdown report.
-Blue_NRG is a demo for students so I uploaded along with a handout for my tutorial inside.**
+Blue_NRG is a demo for students so I uploaded along with a handout which is used for my tutorial.**